TheJordanWine/Interop-Cellular-IoT/docs/client_c.md

 ## Introduction

 The `client_c` folder will represent the device application.
-This code can be placed in any resource constrained device, the following project was tested on a BG96 with LTE Cat M1 cellular enabled access.
+This code was designed to be placed on a BG96 with LTE Cat M1 cellular enabled access.

 ## Archeciture Design

 The client application will create an application entity (AE) named: `MY_METER`.

-As soon as it gets created, the server will register the AE and have the updated view in http://localhost:8080/webpage
+As soon as it is created, the server will register the AE and have the updated view at http://localhost:8080/webpage

 ```